magento/merchdocs/src/cms/media-gallery-asset-management.md

     ![]({% link images/images/enhanced-media-gallery/asset-search.png %}){: .zoom}
     _Asset Search_

+{:.bs-callout-info}
-1. See [Edit an asset][edit-asset] section to learn how you can update image tags.
+See the [Edit an asset][edit-asset] section to learn how you can update image tags.

 ## Filtering assets